eiliyaabedini/StarWarsPlanets/Readme.md

 - **Architecture**: Follows a modular **MVVM+UseCase** structure with clear separation of concerns:

-   - **Domain Layer**: Business logic, use cases, and repository interface (no Android framework dependencies).
+   - **Domain Layer**: Business logic, and use cases (no Android framework dependencies).
-   - **Data Layer**: Retrofit API service and repository implementation (handles network calls and data mapping).
+   - **Data Layer**: Retrofit API service, local cache, and repository implementation (handles network calls and data mapping).
    - **Presentation Layer**: Jetpack Compose UI screens and ViewModels (with Hilt injection).

 - **TDD Workflow**: For each layer, we write unit tests and UI tests first (using fakes for dependencies), then implement just enough code to make tests pass, and finally refactor to the full solution.